harrisonized/harrisonized.github.io/_posts/2019-04-23-predicting-popularity-of-rock-climbs-regression.md

 ## **Ridge**

 With the graph below, it is possible to see how the weights of the linear regression model changes with regularization.
-At alpha = 0 (the right side of the graph), the weights should equal those of the linear regression, while as alpha approaches infinity (the left side of the graph), the weights shrink to zero.
-(The x-axis is reversed; this is the convention in data science.)
+As alpha approaches 0 (the right side of the graph), the weights should equal those of the linear regression, while as alpha approaches infinity (the left side of the graph), the weights shrink to zero.
+(Note: The x-axis is reversed; this is the convention in data science.)

 ![weights-vs-alpha.png](https://github.com/harrisonized/predicting-popularity-of-rock-climbs-regression/blob/master/figures/bishop/ridge/weights-vs-alpha.png?raw=true)